WHAT is Mid-Face Rejuvenation?

-Dr. Becker uses mid-face rejuvenation to help improve sagging or flattened check tissues and restore youthful looking volume to the mid-face area.
+Dr. Becker uses mid-face rejuvenation to help improve sagging or flattened cheek tissues and restore youthful-looking volume to the mid-face area.
 Dr. Becker often combines a mid-face procedure with facelifting, to address the volume loss and deflated appearance of the cheeks that result from the loss of volume that occurs with aging.
 This is due to the fact that while facelift procedures are effective in improving the neck and jawline, they generally do not effectively rejuvenate the mid-face.
 Simply lifting and tightening this area causes it to become widened and flattened, resulting in a somewhat unnatural appearance.
 By restoring the lost volume of the mid-face, Dr. Becker elevates the sagging tissue, leading to a natural, youthful result.
-Individual results may vary.

 FAT TRANSFER RECOVERY